anicrob/jira-filter-search/README.md

 The only limitations are the following:
 - filters are returned based off of permissions (see the Permissions section)
-- the search is case sensitive, so if 'done' was the keyword searched for, it won't find any filters with jql containing the word 'Done'
 - the amount of filters returned, but this can be fixed by adding on to the index array in helpers.js

 ## Credits